Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 6. Let `m` be the the minimum element of `S`.
 7. Implementation `x.m` services the command, and this version number is used on replies to the command. **Processing stops here.**

-*Example:* For example, an "RSVPico" server implements versions `1.0`, `1.2`, and `2.0`.
+*Example:* For example, an "RSVPico" service implements versions `1.0`, `1.2`, and `2.0`.
 Thus,

 	V = {1 -> {0, 2}, 2 -> {0}}

-With the aforementioned example server:
+With the aforementioned example service:

 * Citizens can send commands with version `1.0`.
-These commands will be fulfilled by the server's implementation of `1.0`.
+These commands will be fulfilled by the service's implementation of `1.0`.
 Replies will indicate version `1.0`.
 * Citizens can also send commands with either version `1.1` or `1.2`.
-These commands will be fulfilled by the server's implementation of `1.2`.
+These commands will be fulfilled by the service's implementation of `1.2`.
 Replies will indicate version `1.2`.
 * Citizens can also send commands with version `2.0`.
-These commands will be fulfilled by the server's implementation of `2.0`.
+These commands will be fulfilled by the service's implementation of `2.0`.
 Replies will use version `2.0`.
 * Citizens can also send commands with no version specified.
-These commands will be fulfilled by the server's implementation of `2.0`.
+These commands will be fulfilled by the service's implementation of `2.0`.
 Replies will use version `2.0`.
 * Citizens can not successfully send commands with version `1.5`.
 These commands will not be processed.
 Replies will use the mnemonic `UNSUPPORTED` and version `1.2`.
 * Citizens can not successfully send commands with version `0.1` nor `2.1` nor `3.0`.
 These commands will not be processed.
 Replies will use the mnemonic `UNSUPPORTED` and version `2.0`.